 The range for most AM stations is greater than for FM, especially at night.
 The longer range, however, can cause stations to interfere with each other.
-AM can also pick up noise from things like storms and power lines.
-To lower this noise, try reducing the treble level.
+AM can pick up noise from things like storms and power lines.
+Try reducing the treble to reduce this noise if you ever get it.